 If you or a loved one has lost a family member due to the neglect of another, then you may have a right to file a wrongful death lawsuit.
 This area of the law is very complex and you don’t want to do anything that may weaken your case.
 Don’t enter into any agreements until you’ve consulted with an experienced wrongful death attorney.
 Put the Joel Bieber Firm to work for you.
 Let us begin our investigation to collect important evidence to establish all the at fault parties.
 This may include a driver, a road design, a manufacturer or some other cause.
 We will also discuss the relationship of family, dependents, members of an extended family and whether a “guardian” is necessary.

-Contact the Virginia Wrongful Death Lawyers at Joel Bieber Firm to discuss the possible claim.
-Fill out the contact form below or call 1-800-451-6393.
+Contact the Virginia Wrongful Death Lawyers at Joel Bieber Firm to discuss the possible claim at 1-800-451-6393.